Translate

 Review: At last, we come to the final entry in this franchise.
 Was it a worthy conclusion?
 Not really.
 It wasn't completely horrible either--it was more of a mixed bag with just enough fan service to be considered decent.
 I don't know what I was expecting at this point really since my interest was waning.
 I hoped there would be an epic revelation that would change the perspective of the entire franchise, but, instead, we got a final twist that fans speculated about since part 2 and was, pretty much, spoiled from the opening scene.
 Also, I can't speak toward the 3D aspect since I never watched this in theaters nor does my DVD have the capability (I have the 10th anniversary collection); it doesn't look as though you're missing out on much.

 Right from the get-go we are shown the fate of Dr. Gordon.
 Why?
 This should have been saved for later.
 Likewise, showing Dr. Gordon later on in the story was moronic when you deliberately had him in the shadows.
 Seriously, what the fuck?!
-I know humanity has reach an unprecedented level of stupidity, but I think audiences can handle a Dr. Gordon revelation without it being spoon-fed all movie long.
+I know humanity has reached an unprecedented level of stupidity, but I think audiences can handle a Dr. Gordon revelation without it being spoon-fed all movie long.
 Whatever, dude.
 Anyway, we get an opening trap that is, maybe, the most unbelievable in the entire franchise.
 As many have pointed out over the years, how was this trap constructed right in the middle of an apparent shopping district?
 Besides being implausible, who made this trap?
 The timeline is so ill-defined that it makes the trap nothing more than a shock and awe kill rather than a significant piece of the plot.
 We are not off to a good start here!
 The only amusing aspect to the trap was that it had two guys agree to kill the chick who was cheating on both of them.
 Game over, bitch!

 After Hoffman escapes from the reverse beartrap, he decides it is time to bail on this whole Jigsaw thing yet takes the time to begin YET ANOTHER fucking gauntlet of traps!
 Oh Rika, help me.
 Seriously, Jigsaw did not set up this many fucking traps before dying!
 And if Hoffman set this up, when did he have time?
 Even if Jigsaw supposedly set this shit up ahead of time, Hoffman still had to find the time to capture all of these people, right?
 How is anything in this movie happening?!
 They imply Hoffman wants out in part 5 yet it seems like he wants to continue this shit in this movie.
 The inconsistencies are killing me.
 Moving along...Jill goes to some detective about Hoffman being Jigsaw's accomplice and they begin hunting him down.
 I love how they shoehorn this relationship between Hoffman and this detective at the last minute.